-Asset Backed Securities: Fixed income securities (other than a government security) issued by a Special Purpose Entity, substantially all of the assets of which consist of Qualifying Assets.
+Asset Backed Securities: Fixed income securities (other than a government security) issued by a special purpose entity.

-CHUMS Financing Corporation (CHUMS): A subsidiary of the Municipal Finance Officers Association of Ontario (MFOA) which in conjunction with the Local Authority Services Limited operates the ONE Investment Program,
+CHUMS Financing Corporation (CHUMS): A subsidiary of the Municipal Finance Officers Association of Ontario, which in conjunction with the Local Authority Services Limited operates the ONE Investment Program.

-Corporation: The Regional Municipality of York, its Boards and Subsidiaries.
+Corporation: The Regional Municipality of York, its boards and subsidiaries.